MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-virtual-networks.md

 ### Create a static virtual network

-Create a statoc virtual network when you want to create virtual machines with network interfaces on these virtual networks.
+Create a static virtual network when you want to create virtual machines with network interfaces on these virtual networks.
 Follow these steps to configure a static virtual network:

 1. Set the parameters.
 Here's an example: